Puerto Rico: Health

-Crime

-The unincorporated territory has a high firearm homicide rate.
-The homicide rate of 19.2 per 100,000 inhabitants was significantly higher than any U.S. state in 2014.
-Most homicide victims are gang members and drug traffickers with about 80% of homicides in Puerto Rico being drug related.

-Carjackings happen often in many areas of Puerto Rico.
-In 1992, the FBI made it a Federal crime and rates decreased per statistics, but as of 2019, the problem continued in municipalities like Guaynabo and others.
-From 1 January 2019, to 14 March 2019, thirty carjackings had occurred on the island.

 Culture

 Modern Puerto Rican culture is a unique mix of cultural antecedents: including European (predominantly Spanish, Italian, French, German and Irish), African, and, more recently, some North American and many South Americans.
 Many Cubans and Dominicans have relocated to the island in the past few decades.

 From the Spanish, Puerto Rico received the Spanish language, the Catholic religion and the vast majority of their cultural and moral values and traditions.
 The United States added English-language influence, the university system and the adoption of some holidays and practices.
-On 12 March 1903, the University of Puerto Rico was officially founded, branching out from the "Escuela Normal Industrial", a smaller organization that was founded in Fajardo three years earlier.
+On March 12, 1903, the University of Puerto Rico was officially founded, branching out from the "Escuela Normal Industrial", a smaller organization that was founded in Fajardo three years earlier.

 Much of Puerto Rican culture centers on the influence of music and has been shaped by other cultures combining with local and traditional rhythms.
 Early in the history of Puerto Rican music, the influences of Spanish and African traditions were most noticeable.
 The cultural movements across the Caribbean and North America have played a vital role in the more recent musical influences which have reached Puerto Rico.

 Puerto Rico has many symbols, but only the Flor de Maga has been made official by the Government of Puerto Rico.
-Other popular, traditional, or unofficial symbols of Puerto Rico are the reina mora bird, the kapok tree, the coquí frog, the jíbaro, the Taíno Indian, and the carite landmark.
+Other popular, traditional, or unofficial symbols of Puerto Rico are the Puerto Rican spindalis, the kapok tree, the coquí frog, the jíbaro, the Taíno Indian, and Cerro Las Tetas with its jíbaro culture monument.